packit/status/content/issues/2022-10-05-github-webhooks-degraded-status.md

 severity: disrupted
 ---

-Packit is not working on Github because the Github Webhooks status is 'degraded'.
+Packit is not working on GitHub because the GitHub Webhooks status is 'degraded'.
 See yourself: https://www.githubstatus.com/incidents/smn1qtqvbsb6